 Create a departure operation by copying the arrival operation that you just created.
-The Create Aircraft Operations wizard will filter available flight profiles, tracks and other data that are specific to the operation type you are defining.
+The Create Aircraft Operations wizard will filter available flight profiles, tracks and other data that are specific to the specified operation type.

 - 1. Right-click on the new arrival operation and click Copy to open the Create Aircraft Operations wizard. - 2.
 In the first step, change the operation type to Departure.
-For the airport layout, select the "KSFO Default Layout 0". - 3.
+For the airport layout, select the "KSFO Default Layout 0".
+Then click Next. - 3.
 In the Choose Equipment step, click Next since the aircraft 737700 is already selected. - 4.
 In the Choose Gate step, click Next to skip this step. - 5.
 In the Choose GSE/APU step, click Next to skip this step. - 6.
-In the Assign Operation Time step, accept the default operation time. - 7.
-In the Choose Flight Profile step, select the STANDARD departure profile where the stage length is 1. - 8.
-In the Choose Track step, select the track named "DepVector_01L". - 9.
+In the Assign Operation Time step, accept the default operation time and click Next. - 7.
+In the Choose Flight Profile step, select the STANDARD departure profile where the stage length is 1 and click Next. - 8.
+In the Choose Track step, select the track named "DepVector\01L" and click Next. - 9.
 In the Summary step, click Create.
+Click Yes when prompted for confirmation.